Heatblur-Simulations/f-4e-manual/src/dcs/bombing_computer.md

 Sets the target altitude in feet above msl.
 You can set it in increments of 10ft per click.

+#### Dive Angle

+Sets the desired dive angle for the attack run.
+Can be set in 1° increments per click.
+Needs to be set in Direct and Dive Toss mode.

 #### Loft angle

 Sets the desired lofting angle for the attack run.
-You can set it in 1° increments per click.
+Can be set it in 1° increments per click.
 Only used for LABS modes.

 Must also be set in the LABS panel.